StackVista/stackstate-docs/stackpacks/template.md

 #### Pre-requisites

-Networking requirements and pre-requisites should be named them here.
+Networking requirements and pre-requisites should be named here.
 If there are none, also state that here.

 #### Installation